MicrosoftDocs/sdk-api/sdk-api-src/content/cchannel/nc-cchannel-virtualchannelinit.md

 ### -param pChannel [in, out]

-Pointer to an array of <a href="https://docs.microsoft.com/windows/desktop/api/pchannel/ns-pchannel-tagchannel_def">CHANNEL_DEF</a>
+Pointer to an array of CHANNEL_DEF
       structures.
 Each structure contains the name and initialization options of a virtual channel that the client DLL will open.
 Note that the <b>VirtualChannelInit</b> call does not open these virtual channels; it only reserves the names for use by this application.